How to Make an App - 5 Fundamental Steps7 mins read

 2. SKETCHING CONCEPT

 Hand sketching is a fantastic way how to translate your ideas onto paper.
 A clear UX sketch unites the team.
-When everything is on paper, almost everyone in the company is able to imagine the app correctly.
+When everything is on paper, almost everyone in the company is able to imagine the app correctly and understand what they are trying to build.

 What I personally recommend is to add short notes to explain the functionalities to the CEO or the people who do not live in the “development world”.